July 12th, 2019

 In addition, he said, this model would be in line with the EU’s polluter pays principle, while also offering equality through universal payments, as well and transparency and stability through a clear and predictable price increase over time.

 Barra Roantree of the ESRI said that the “overwhelming evidence” from other countries shows that a carbon tax works while also understanding the concern that it “may have disproportionate impact”.
-He said that lower income families do see a bigger hit in income if the tax is taken in isolation without any form of consumption as is currently the case in Ireland.

 The current model is regressive, he said, as lower-earning households spend a greater proportion of their income on the tax.
 According to ESRI research, returning revenues to households in a manner that targets poorer households could reduce income inequality by up to 2.8 per cent.